dpsmith/xen-hyperlaunch/docs/designs/launch/hyperlaunch.rst

         * classic Xen boot: starting a single, privileged Dom0
         * classic Xen boot with late hardware domain: starting a Dom0 that transitions hardware access/control to another domain
         * a dom0less boot: starting multiple domains without privilege assignment controls
-        * hyperlaunch: starting one or more VMs, with flexible configuration
+        * Hyperlaunch: starting one or more VMs, with flexible configuration

 * Preferred that it be managed via KCONFIG options to govern inclusion of support for each style
-* The selection between classic boot and hyperlaunch boot should be automatic
+* The selection between classic boot and Hyperlaunch boot should be automatic

         * Preferred that it not require a kernel command line parameter for selection